-3.2.1 The HV shore connection switchboard is to be designed, manufactured and tested in accordance with a recognized standard such as IEC 62271-200.

-3.2.2 The circuit breakers in the shore connection switchboard are to be as follows:

-- HV circuit breaker is to be equipped with low voltage protection (LVP) - The rated short-circuit making capacity of the circuit breaker is to be greater than the prospective peak value of the short-circuit current - The rated short-circuit breaking capacity of the circuit breaker is to be greater than the maximum prospective short-circuit current (rms value). - HV shore connection circuit breaker is to be remotely operated

-3.2.3 Backup power supply for operation of at least 30 minutes is to be provided for the instrumentation devices.
+- 3.2.1 The HV shore connection switchboard is to be designed, manufactured and tested in accordance with a recognized standard such as IEC 62271-200:2021. - 3.2.2 The circuit breakers in the shore connection switchboard are to be as follows: - .1 HV circuit breaker is to be equipped with low voltage protection (LVP) - .2 The rated short-circuit making capacity of the circuit breaker is to be greater than the prospective peak value of the short-circuit current - .3 The rated short-circuit breaking capacity of the circuit breaker is to be greater than the maximum prospective short-circuit current (rms value). - .4 HV shore connection circuit breaker is to be remotely operated - 3.2.3 Backup power supply for operation of at least 30 minutes is to be provided for the instrumentation devices.
 In the event of a breakdown of this backup power supply, alarm is to be given in the machinery control room.
-The following instrumentation is to be provided in the shore connection switchboard:

-- Voltmeter (all phases) - Short circuit protection device (open circuit and alarm) - Overload protection device (open circuit and alarm) - Earth fault detector - Unbalance protection device (for multiple connections)

-3.2.4 The shore connection switchboard is to be located onboard the vessel in a dry space close to the connection point, for the reception and extension of the ship to the shore connection cable.
+The following instrumentation is to be provided in the shore connection switchboard: - .1 Voltmeter (all phases) - .2 Short circuit protection device (open circuit and alarm) - .3 Overload protection device (open circuit and alarm) - .4 Earth fault detector - .5 Unbalance protection device (for multiple connections) - 3.2.4 The shore connection switchboard is to be located onboard the vessel in a dry space close to the connection point.